Petatron/CRM_Backend/README.md

 3. Upgrade the mock database to a real database (e.g., PostgreSQL).
 4. Deploy the API to the web.
 5. The CRM will be fully modularized and will be able to be used other future modules.
+6. Create a front-end using React and Django for the CRM.